MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/java/apply-pattern-content.md

 Many on-premises environments don't have a central secrets store.
 Key rotation is uncommon and auditing who has access to a secret is difficult.
 In Azure, the central secret store is Key Vault.
 With Key Vault, you can store, keys, manage, audit, and monitor secrets access in Key Vault.

-**Do not put Key Vault in the HTTP request flow.** Key Vault has API rates limits, and it stops responding when it reaches those limits.
+**Do not put Key Vault in the HTTP-request flow.** Key Vault has imposed service limitations to safeguard resources and ensure optimal service quality for its clients.
+The original intent of Key Vault was for storing and retrieving sensitive information during deployment.
+Customers increasingly use Key Vault for runtime secret management and many applications and services treat it like a database.
+However, its existing limitations don't support high throughput rates, and the limitations might affect performance when placed in the HTTP-request flow.
+When a key vault reaches a service threshold, it limits any further requests from that client and returns HTTP status code 429.
 The web app should load values from Key Vault at application start time.
+For more information, see [Key Vault transaction limits](/azure/key-vault/general/service-limits#secrets-managed-storage-account-keys-and-vault-transactions).

 **Use Key Vault to manage secrets.** The terms "secrets" refer to anything that you don't want exposed in plain text (passwords, keys, certificates).
 After migrating to the cloud, you might still have secrets you need to manage.
-You should store all secrets in Key Vault.
+You should store all secrets in a key vault.

 **NOTE: ADD CONVO ABOUT JAVA SDK LIBRARY**